 The granite in Clear Creek and Squire Creek offers generally lower angle climbing on slabs and knobby faces but steep walls are found here too.
 The D-Ton boulders in the Whitechuck River valley offer great climbing in the shade.
 High quality boulders and crag climbs up to seven pitches long are found in the North Fork of the Sauk River, below Spring Mountain.

 Current road status:

-As of Spring 2016, the roads in Clear Creek, serving Exfoliation Dome, Three O’clock Rock, and Green Giant Buttress (with the classic climb Dreamer) are open.
-The road up Squire Creek remains blocked by a huge slide directly across from the north end of the Squire Creek Wall which came down in 2002.
+As of Summer 2018, the roads in Clear Creek, serving Exfoliation Dome, Three O’clock Rock, and Green Giant Buttress (with the classic climb Dreamer) are open.
+The road up Squire Creek remains blocked by a washout about a half mile short of the huge slide directly across from the north end of the Squire Creek Wall which came down in 2002.
 The roads to D-Ton Boulders and Spring Mountain are open.

 Three O’Clock Rock, The Comb, Green Giant Buttress, Squire Creek Wall, and such destinations as the West Face of Sloan Peak all lie within designated Wilderness.
 Power tools are prohibited in designated wilderness areas.
 Climbers volunteering to work on the Eightmile Creek trail used a “misery whip” crosscut saw on a 3 foot diameter log during a trail project undertaken here in 2014.

 Although not far from the urban areas of Puget Sound, this area is remote.
 Cell phone service is unavailable in these wild mountain valleys and low clearance vehicles may not be suitable for some of the access roads.